derekchiang/Clojure-Watch/README.md

 The most user-friendly file-system watch library written in Clojure, built on top of the [Java 7 WatchEvent API](http://docs.oracle.com/javase/tutorial/essential/io/notification.html).

-## Usage
+## Installation

-Firstly, add this to your dependencies:
+Add this to your dependencies:

 ```clojure
 [clojure-watch "LATEST"]
 ```

-Example:
+Check out [Clojars](https://clojars.org/clojure-watch) for more specific installation instructions.

+## Usage

+An example:

 ```clojure
 (ns clojure-watch.example